canonical/netplan/doc/netplan.md

      :    The relative priority of the route.
 Must be a positive integer value.

      ``type`` (scalar)
      :    The type of route.
-Valid options are "unicast" (default), "unreachable", "blackhole" or "prohibit".
+Valid options are "unicast" (default), "anycast", "blackhole", "broadcast", "local", "multicast", "nat", "prohibit",
+          "throw", "unreachable" or "xresolve".

      ``scope`` (scalar)
      :    The route scope, how wide-ranging it is to the network.
 Possible